A generalized central limit theorem for critical marked Hawkes processes: Results

 Moreover,

 where

-and $\eqref{e:c_alpha}$ is as in \eqref{e:c_alpha}. \end{prop}
+and $c_\alpha$ is as in \eqref{e:c_alpha}. \end{prop}

 Although \eqref{e:talphaF} is simpler, the term on the right hand side of \eqref{e:meanGalpha} perhaps better explains why the limit is of this form.
-Namely, observe that up to a constant $G^{(\alpha)}F$ is the $\alpha$-stable potential related to an $\alpha$-stable L\'evy process totally skewed to the right.
-Suppose that $(L_\alpha(t))_{t\ge 0}$ is an $\alpha$-stable L\'evy process totally skewed to the right with $L_\alpha(1)$ having the Laplace transform of the form \eqref{e:Lapl_alpha_stab}.
+Namely, observe that up to a constant $G^{(\alpha)}$ is the $\alpha$-stable potential related to an $\alpha$-stable L\'evy process totally skewed to the right.